kulshekhar/ts-jest/docs/index.md

 ---
 <p align="center">
 <img src="assets/img/logo.png"
-     title="TSJest Logo by Huafu Gandon" width="128" height="128">
+     title="ts-jest Logo by Huafu Gandon" width="128" height="128">
 </p>

-**TSJest** (`ts-jest`) is a TypeScript preprocessor with source map support for Jest that lets you use Jest to test projects written in TypeScript.
+**ts-jest** (`ts-jest`) is a TypeScript preprocessor with source map support for Jest that lets you use Jest to test projects written in TypeScript.

 It supports all features of TypeScript _(even those which Babel 7 typescript plugin does not)_ and has an internal cache for your tests to run faster.